Null-References/Uncertainty/README.md

 ## Project Requirements:
 #### Functional Requirements:
-- TBD
+- The player can move the spaceship
-- TBD
+- The player can fight enemies likewise, vice versa..
-- TBD
+- There is a bossfight in the level

 #### Non-Functional Requirements:
-- TBD
+- Performance
-- TBD
+- Scalability
-- TBD
+- Reliability

 ## Project Documentation: